Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue?
-We didnt get to global issues but there was alot of understanding around local food waste
+How did the resource inform students’ understanding of food waste as a global vs local issue? starting to consider wider issues and how what we do here at home/school effects the community and wider community

 Did the resource encourage new ways of thinking and talking about the value food?